 One thing I have learned about week one was that I had a lot of bad habits.
 The habits were small, but they were destroying my metabolism.
-The first thing I did was to spend time focusing on how to stand, walk, and sit correctly.
-I was able to increase my energy levels by forcing my body to do a better job of performing daily activities.
+The first thing I did was spend time focusing on standing, walking, and sitting correctly.
+I was able to increase my energy levels by forcing my body to perform daily activities better.

 The results of my fat loss and fitness journey

 On week one of my fat loss journey, I recorded my height, weight, and waistline.
 My height was 5’5”, weight 193 pounds, and waistline was 41 inches.
 After the first week, my waistline was 39 inches, and my weight was 190 pounds.
 I lost two inches on my waistline and three pounds of weight.
 My results for the first week were auspicious.
 While the weight loss was real, I suspect the waistline measurements were incorrect.